kristianmandrup/bitbucket-api-v2/README.md

 #### Client ID, client secret, and client certificate

 The client ID is a unique identifier for an OAuth client.
 The OAuth client uses its client ID and client secret or its client ID and client certificate to provide identity.
 In the specification, the client ID is client_id and client secret is client_secret.
-When you define an OAuth client profile for DataPower integration, the configured name is the client ID.
+When you define an OAuth client profile, the configured name is the client ID.

 #### Access token